Wachiraerick06/Week1_PythonAssignment/README.md

 # introduction to python
-## writting a python code requires patience😆
+## writing a python code requires patience😆